Christdala Evangelical Swedish Lutheran Church

-Early Swedish Settlers
+Early Swedish settlers

 Christdala congregation was formed in 1877 by Swedish immigrants who settled in Rice County.
 The church was built in Late Gothic Revival style during 1878.
 Worship services were discontinued in 1966.
 Dating from 1994, several members of the former Christdala congregation formed the Christdala Church Preservation and Cemetery.
 Christdala Church and Cemetery are both well preserved.
 Today the church serves as a memorial to the contributions made by a small group of Swedish-American settlers in Rice County in the latter half of the 19th century.
 They prospered, built a simple church and made lasting contributions to their community.

 Chronology

-1856 – George Miller homesteaded 160 acre and platted a village recorded as "Millersburg."
-Miller erected a mill and a hotel and a partner started a general store, attracting "Yankee" settlers from the east.
-Later a post office and blacksmith shop were established.
+1856 – George Miller homesteaded 160 acre and platted a village, recorded as "Millersburg."
+Miller erected a mill and a hotel, and a partner started a general store, attracting "Yankee" settlers from the east.
+Later, a post office and blacksmith shop were established.

 1870 – First Swedish immigrants settled in the Millersburg area from the Red Wing–Vasa area and initially held services in their homes.

 1871 – Lester post office established by John W. Thompson one mile (1.6 km) west of Christdala.
 Thompson's business card read: Notary Public, Justice of the Peace, Real Estate Developer, Minnesota State Legislature, Postmaster."
 More than half a dozen Swedish families now lived in the vicinity.

 1873 – Economic depression in the U.S.

 1876 – Nicolaus Gustafson, a recent immigrant from Sweden, was killed in Northfield, Minnesota on September 7, 1876 during the notorious James-Younger Gang's robbery of the Northfield bank on September 7.
 Gustafson was buried in the Northfield Cemetery because the Millersburg Swedish community had no church or cemetery.
 The Millersburg Swedes immediately started planning for the construction of their own church and cemetery.
 The old church records lead to a conclusion that Jesse James was not in Minnesota during the Northfield bank robbery but remained with his family in Nashville, Tennessee.
 It appears that the gang leaders at the time of the Northfield robbery were Cole Younger and Frank James.

 1877 – The first Swedish immigrants to settle in the dense and virgin "Big Woods" of Rice County formed the Christdala congregation on July 18, 1877.
-Christdala congregation was established by 13 founding families on 1.125 acre of land given by neighbors Peter Youngquist & Carl Hirdler.
+Christdala congregation was established by 13 founding families on 1.125 acre of land given by neighbours Peter Youngquist & Carl Hirdler.
 Christdala was admitted into the Minnesota Conference of the Lutheran Augustana Synod.